Table of Contents

 - Treatment of Seizures at the Emergency Department

-The term epilepsy refers to recurrent unprovoked seizures which can result from a known or an unknown cause.
+The term epilepsy refers to recurrent, unprovoked seizures that can result from a known or an unknown cause.

-Status epilepticus is a state of recurrent/ prolonged seizures without a return of consciousness for more than 5 minutes.
-An epilepsy syndrome is a clinical entity of consistent clinical features such as the age of presentation, EEG pattern, seizure type and response to antiepileptic medications.
+Status epilepticus is a state of recurrent/ prolonged seizures without a return to consciousness for more than five minutes.
+Epilepsy syndrome is a clinical entity of consistent clinical features, such as the age of presentation, EEG pattern, seizure type, and response to antiepileptic medications.

 When a patient is having a seizure, the term ictus is used to describe the period of seizing.
 The term postictal refers to the period that follows the seizure.
 An overview:

-- Post-ictal period: Period of altered mental status following seizure
+- Post-ictal period: Period of altered mental status following a seizure

 - Status epilepticus: Seizure activity > 5 minutes OR recurrent seizure activity without return to baseline mental status